ironhack-labs/lab-es6-promises/README.md

 6. Cook steak for 30-60 seconds per side using a spoon to baste with butter
 7. Rest for 10 mintutes
 8. Enjoy

+**Mash Potatoes**
+1. Boil water
+2. Tear open bag of of instant potato mix and pour into bowl
+3. Pour in water
+4. Mix
+5. Enjoy

 **Brussel Sprouts**
 1. Wash burussel srouts